BurnedKirby/Minecraft-Turn-Based-Battle-Mod/README.md

 Minecraft-Turn-Based-Battle-Mod
 ===============================

+# This mod is no longer being maintained!

+## A rewrite of this mod was created here: https://github.com/Stephen-Seo/TurnBasedMinecraftMod

 A mod for Minecraft (using Minecraft Forge) that employs a turn-based battle system.

 ### Mod currently compiles on Minecraft Forge 1.12-14.21.1.2387